Merge Pipeline, Crate Architecture

 else Err(MergeError)

-Runner->>Operator: formatted stderr + exit code 2
+Runner-->>Operator: formatted stderr + exit code 2 (Parse: exit 1)

 end

-transform layer’s merge function, and translates the
+function, and translates the Result<String, MergeError> into

-output.
-All algorithm logic lives in talkbank-transform.
+stdout/stderr/exit-code output.
+All algorithm logic lives in

 Data flow for chatter speaker-id